CCP at PHS: Student Essays

 The essay on the left was written by Maggie Mancini, a first-year Communications student who plans to attend Temple University as a journalism student.
 The essay on the right is by Stephen Brown, an English major from Moorestown, New Jersey, who is also planning to transer to Temple.

-Thanks to Maggie, Stephen, and the other History 102 students--and to Professor Tannenbaum--for making last fall such as an enjoyable teaching and learning experience for all of us at PHS.
+Thanks to Maggie, Stephen, and the other History 102 students--and to Professor Tannenbaum--for making last fall such an enjoyable teaching and learning experience for all of us at PHS.

 Interested in finding out more about PHS's classroom opportunities?
 Please contact Fred Tangeman.